Participle Preposition: Meaning, Examples & Practice Exercises

 As discussed above, it is a type where they are formed by using a participle form of a verb to make it function as a preposition.
 They are used to describe a specific action or a state of an action in a sentence.

 Participle prepositions are used to modify nouns or noun phrases that are used in sentences.
-These are used to provide additional information about or state of the condition of a noun.
+These are used to provide additional information about the state of the condition of a noun.
 Simply put, they function similarly to adjectives

 Quick Read: What are Participial Adjectives?
 Meaning, Usage & Examples